 The great thing about this lamb meatball curry

 The great thing about meatballs is they cook much more quickly than lamb.
-If you're making a lamb curry with pieces of meat it's usually best to cook it for a long time to make it tender and delicious.
+If you're making a lamb curry with pieces of meat it's usually best to cook it for a long time to make it tender and delicious, like this lamb vindaloo.

 However, lamb meatballs cook much more quickly and meatballs are really easy to eat.
 As you make the meatballs you can easily get loads of flavour into them too.
 The fresh herbs, garlic and ginger make these ones really tasty.
 They're also really child friendly.